 - tablets from a pharmacist or supermarket

-- liquid medicine like cough syrup
+- · liquid medicine such as cough syrup

-- natural therapies like herbs and tinctures
+- natural therapies such as herbs and tinctures

-- vitamins or supplements
+- · vitamins or supplements

-- medicated creams or ointments
+- · medicated creams or ointments

 - puffers or inhalers

 - eye drops

 - patches

-- recreational drugs
+- · recreational drugs

-- injected medicines like insulin etc.
+- injected medicines such as insulin etc.

-- or any other medications
+- any other medications.

-- Bring all of your medicines to hospital with you.
+Bring all of your medicines to hospital with you.
 These will be stored securely during your stay.

-- Bring an up-to-date list of your medicines and show it to our staff when you're admitted.
+Bring an up-to-date list of your medicines and show it to our staff when you're admitted.
 This will ensure our staff know what medicines you are currently taking.